-Use an equity lens to guide decisions, such as John Powell's concept of targeted universalism2.
+Use an equity lens to guide decisions, such as John Powell's concept of targeted universalism.
+This concept involves setting a universal goal of quality learning and health supports for all.
+Use an equity lens to guide decisions, such as John Powell's concept of targeted universalism.
 This concept involves setting a universal goal of quality learning and health supports for all children, coupled with targeting approaches and resources in ways that are responsive to how children and families are situated differently to opportunities for success.

-2 John A. Powell, Stephen Menendian, and Jason Reece (2009).
+&lt;sup>2 John A. Powell, Stephen Menendian, and Jason Reece (2009).
 "The Importance of Targeted Universalism," Poverty and Race Research Action Council.